potato-tf/PopExtensionsPlus/CONTRIBUTING.md

 - K&R syntax (inline opening braces, newline after)
 - Valve-style argument formatting (spaces between opening/closing parentheses)
 - Trim whitespace (Ctrl+M then Ctrl+X in VSCode)
+- No inline comments, comments should always be above the code they are meant to explain
 - Use ternaries and lambda functions where appropriate
     - simple yes/no conditional checks, simple functions that return a value and do nothing else, do not look at ExtraTankPath xd
 - Use PopExtUtil functions as much as possible, all generic re-usable functions go here
 - Use PopExtMain.Error for parse errors and warnings, do not use error() or other print functions